maria-faulisi/CSS-Parallax/README.md

 # CSS-Parallax
-Website using CSS to mimic a Parallax effect
+Responsive website using CSS to mimic a Parallax effect

+###Web tech used
+* Sass
+* Waypoints.js
+* Picturefill.js
+* media-queries